snapshot-labs/snapshot/README.md

 ## Development Guide

+You need to have Node.js >= 14 installed.
+If you use [nvm](https://github.com/nvm-sh/nvm), run `nvm install` to instal and/or switch to the recommended version.

 The UI is built with [Vue 3](https://v3.vuejs.org/) (using [composition API](https://v3.vuejs.org/api/composition-api.html)) and [Tailwind CSS](https://tailwindcss.com/).

 If you use vscode, you might want to install [Volar](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.volar), [Volar TypeScript Plugin](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.vscode-typescript-vue-plugin)  and [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) extensions.